SyneRBI/SIRF-SuperBuild/jupyterhub/README.md

 ## Build the Jupyterhub image

 To create the image with SIRF and all the other stuff required by jupyterhub we start from the `datascience-notebook` from https://github.com/jupyter/docker-stacks.
+A few mods for use with Ubuntu 18.04 are in the fork https://github.com/paskino/docker-stacks/tree/base_image_ubuntu18.04 which is used as base for creating the new `datascience-notebook`.

 However, we require GPU access (for [CIL](https://github.com/TomographicImaging/CIL.git)).